Nosrac/KBar/README.md

 - Optionally intialize with isActive Binding<Bool>

 ## Configuration
+- defaultItems: Items which are shown when the search string is empty
 - showImages: Are images shown in search results? (default: `true`)
 - defaultImage: For items that do not specify an iamge, what SFSymbol do you want to display? (default: `"circle.fill"`)
 - keybinding: What keybinding will open the bar? (default: `KeyboardShortcut("k")`)